Vaishnavireddyyy/Pitch-Prophet/README.md

 ---

-## 📜 License
+## 📜 Outcome

-This project is for educational purposes only.
+The outcome of the Pitch Prophet project is derived by analyzing pitch conditions, weather, match type, and venue history to calculate a score prediction.

 ---